 Charter Operating Notes.
-On April 27, 2004, Charter Operating and Charter Communications Operating Capital Corp. jointly issued \$1.1 billion of 8% senior second-lien notes due 2012 and \$400 million of 8 3/8% senior second-lien notes due 2014, for total gross proceeds of \$1.5 billion.
+On April 27, 2004, Charter Operating and Charter Communications Operating Capital Corp. jointly issued \$1.1 billion of 8% senior second-lien notes due 2012 and \$400 million of 8 3/8% senior second-lien Charter Operating Notes.
+On April 27, 2004, Charter Operating and Charter Communications Operating Capital Colp.
+Joining Issued 3.1.
+United of 5% serior second-neit notes due 2012 and 3400 limitation of 5% serior notes due 2014, for total gross proceeds of \$1.5 billion.
 In March and June 2005, Charter Operating consummated exchange transactions with a small number of institutional holders of Charter Holdings 8.25% senior notes due 2007 pursuant to which Charter Operating issued, in private placement transactions, approximately \$333 million principal amount of its 8 3/8% senior second-lien notes due 2014 in exchange for approximately \$346 million of the Charter Holdings 8.25% senior notes due 2007.
 Interest on the Charter Operating notes is payable semi-annually in arrears on each April 30 and October 30.

 The Charter Operating notes were sold in a private transaction that was not subject to the registration requirements of the Securities Act of 1933.
 The Charter Operating notes are not expected to have the benefit of any exchange or other registration rights, except in specified limited circumstances.
 On the issue date of the Charter Operating notes, because of restrictions contained in the Charter Holdings indentures, there were no Charter Operating note guarantees, even though Charter Operating's immediate parent, CCO Holdings, and certain of the Company's subsidiaries were obligors and/or guarantors under the Charter Operating credit facilities.
 Upon the occurrence of the guarantee and pledge date (generally, the fifth business day after the Charter Holdings leverage ratio was certified to be below 8.75 to 1.0), CCO Holdings and those subsidiaries of Charter Operating that were then guarantors of, or otherwise obligors with respect to, indebtedness under the Charter Operating credit facilities and related obligations were required to guarantee the Charter Operating notes.
-The note guarantee of each such guarantor is:
+The note guarantor is:

-- a senior obligation of such guarantor; - structurally senior to the outstanding CCO Holdings notes (except in the case of CCO Holdings' note guarantee, which is structurally pari passu with such senior notes), the outstanding CCH II notes, the outstanding CLH notes, the outstanding CLH notes, the outstanding CLH notes of the outstanding CLH results and th meeting the 4.25 to 1.0 leverage ratio test, principal payments to be made thereon); and senior in right of payment to any future subordinated indebtedness of such guarantor.
+- · a senior obligation of such guarantor; - structurally senior to the outstanding CCO Holdings notes (except in the case of CCO Holdings' note guarantee, which is structurally pari passu with such senior notes), the outstanding CCH II notes, the outstanding CH II notes, the outstanding CH notes, the outstanding CH notes, the outstanding CH notes, the outstanding CH notes outstanding - · senior in right of payment to any future subordinated indebtedness of such guarantor.